Kidneys and Adrenal Glands

 A warning about left sided hydronephrosis: rarely, a large aortic aneurysm can cause obstruction of the left ureter, so in middle aged or elderly patients the aorta should be imaged in patients with left sided symptoms suggesting renal colic when any degree of hydroureter or hydronephrosis is seen.

 Summary IMBUS clinic approach to possible kidney stones: Kidney stones < 5 mm in size cause symptoms but rarely obstruct a ureter, don’t seem to benefit from tamsulosin therapy, and don’t need instrumentation.
-Thus, a patient with moderate symptoms consistent with a kidney stone but normal kidneys and ureters by IMBUS can be treated with simple pain medication and hydration at home while observing for stone passage and symptom relief.
+Thus, a patient with moderate symptoms consistent with a kidney stone but normal kidneys and ureters by IMBUS can be treated with simple pain medication and hydration at home while observing for stone passage and symptom relief, particularly if a bladder jet is seen on the culprit side.
 These patients could have early clinic followup and would usually not need a CT scan.
 Conversely, a patient with symptoms suggesting ureteral stone and mild or greater hydroureter and hydronephrosis should proceed immediately to CT because the location and size of the stone dictate how quickly urology might need to be involved.
-Patients with severe and more ill-defined symptoms often still need CT after normal kidney IMBUS because they could have other serious diseases but the CT scan would often be done with contrast to best diagnose the other conditions.
+Patients with severe and more ill-defined symptoms often still need CT after normal kidney IMBUS because they could have other serious diseases, but the CT scan would often be done with contrast to best diagnose the other conditions.